API: Multi-Config Specification

 configs (Dict[str, Any]) – A config dictionary with

-seed (int, optional) – Seed for random sampling of knob values to construct combinations
+seed (int, optional) – Seed for random sampling of knob values to construct combinations.
+Default is 42.

 Notes: